 - Written work

-The exact requirements for what is expected in your written work will vary by college.
-In fact, only certain courses require written work, so check to see what you should include when you begin the application process.
+Only certain courses require written work, so check to see what you should include when you begin the application process.

 The University of Oxford recommends breaking down your application process into three broad steps: